swc-bb/r-workshop/_episodes/03_session.md

     print("DLL loaded, function found")
 ```

-Unfortunately, the external function cannot return the already cleaned matrix, because dynamically sizing the the return value is not possible (afaik).
+Unfortunately, the external function cannot return the already cleaned matrix, because dynamically sizing the return value is not possible (afaik).
+So let the
-We have to do the actual selection of the valid rows in R.
+external function just identify the valid rows, we will do the actual selection in R.

 > ## Challenge 7
 >